-Please note: Exodus is a non-custodial software wallet that provides the interface for you to connect to the world of DeFi and dApps.
-DApps are platforms that are external to Exodus, so please make sure to do your own research before connecting.
-For more information on how to stay safe, you can read our guide: Safety and security for DeFi and dApps.
+Exodus is a non-custodial software wallet that provides the interface for you to connect to the world of DeFi and Web3.
+Web3 apps are platforms that are external to Exodus, so please make sure to do your own research before connecting.
+For more information on how to stay safe, you can read our guide: Safety and security for DeFi and Web3.

 How is DeFi non-custodial?

 With many DeFi protocols, it would be easy to think that by using a protocol you've given it custody of your funds.
 However, thanks to smart contracts, this isn't necessarily the case.

 When you interact with a DeFi smart contract, it doesn't gain access to your funds right away.
 Instead, you give the smart contract permission to make a transaction with your assets under certain conditions.
 Only when those conditions are met will the smart contract execute and take custody of your funds.